Arche-tecture

 French Chateau Style

-A style fit for kings and queens (literally), which combined Gothic and Renaissance designs
+A style literally fit for kings and queens, marrying Gothic and Renaissance

 Italian Baroque

-The Catholic Church’s highly decorative and theatrical style that really made a statement
+The Catholic Church’s highly decorative and theatrical statement style

 Italian Renaissance